saarem-bhatti/portfolio/README.md

 _Introduction to Web Programming, University of Toronto Scarborough, ON_

+- Developed the frontend with Material-UI in React, contributing to a dynamic and responsive user interface.
 - Implemented the backend server with GraphQL and Node.js for robust backend server-side functionalities.
 - Orchestrated the database design and integration of MongoDB, with priority of efficiency of operations.
 - Played a role in deployment strategy with Docker, ensuring seamless deployment and scalability.
-- Participated in front-end development with React, contributing to dynamic and responsive user interfaces.
+- Created comprehensive documentation for features, ensuring well-documented insights for future reference.

 ### PeerTasker - [Prototype](https://www.figma.com/proto/8QzoTMfcjxr2wYDf16zlxM/PeerTasker?type=design&node-id=386-8318&t=dJWoVtKNEala8Y1B-1&scaling=scale-down&page-id=386%3A6006&starting-point-node-id=386%3A8318&mode=design)